comwt/pm/README.md

 the [CODE\_OF\_CONDUCT.md](CODE_OF_CONDUCT.md).

 First, create a GitHub account if you do not already have one.
-Log in to GitHub and go to [the main fpm GitHub page](https://github.com/jordansissel/fpm).
+Log in to GitHub and go to [the main pm GitHub page](https://github.com/comwt/pm).

 At the top right, click on the button labeled "Fork".
-This will put a forked copy of the main fpm repo into your account.
-Next, clone your account's GitHub repo of fpm.
+This will put a forked copy of the main pm repo into your account.
+Next, clone your account's GitHub repo of pm.
 For example:

-    $ git clone git@github.com:yourusername/fpm.git
+    $ git clone git@github.com:yourusername/pm.git

 If you don't already have the bundler gem installed, install it now:

     $ gem install bundler

-Now change to the root of the fpm repo and run:
+Now change to the root of the pm repo and run:

     $ bundle install

-This will install all of the dependencies required for running fpm from source.
+This will install all of the dependencies required for running pm from source.
-Most importantly, you should see the following output from the bundle command when it lists the fpm gem:
+Most importantly, you should see the following output from the bundle command when it lists the pm gem:

     ...
     Using json (1.8.1)
-    Using fpm (0.4.42) from source at .
+    Using pm (0.4.42) from source at .
     Using hitimes (1.2.1)
     ...

-Next, run make in root of the fpm repo.
+Next, run make in root of the pm repo.
 If there are any problems (such as missing dependencies) you should receive an error

-At this point, the fpm command should run directly from the code in your cloned repo.
+At this point, the pm command should run directly from the code in your cloned repo.
 Now simply make whatever changes you want, commit the code, and push your commit back to master.

-If you think your changes are ready to be merged back to the main fpm repo, you can generate a pull request on the GitHub website for your repo and send it in for review.
+If you think your changes are ready to be merged back to the main pm repo, you can generate a pull request on the GitHub website for your repo and send it in for review.